-1S a) Atwood machine b) Centrifuge c) Filter paper d) Separating funnel 2.
-Which is not formed by the physical mixture of two substances [] a) Mixture b) Compound c) Colloid d) Suspension 3.
-The substance which is relatively less in quantity in a solution is [ a) Solute b) Solvent c) Dispersion phase d) Dispersion medium 4.
-The amount of solute present in a saturated solution at constant temperature is known as its [] a) Solubility b) Concentration c) Volume percentage d) Weight percentage 5.
-If the quantity of solute is more in a solution then the solution is said to be[ a) Saturated solution b) Dilute Solution c) Concentrated solution d) Unsaturated Solution 6.
-The phenomenon of scattering of a visible light by the particles of colloid is known as a) Tyndall effect b) Chromotography c) Sublimation d) Reflection 7.
-Immiscible liquids can be separated by [] a) Distillation process b) Fractional distillation c) Chromotography d) Separating funnel 8.
-Miscible liquids can be separated by [] a) Distillation process b) Fractional distillation c) Chromotography d) Separating funnel 9.
-The scientist who invented the elements like Sodium, Magnesium, Boron, Chlorine etc is [] a) Issac Newton b) Henning brad c) Sir Humpry Davby d) Robert Boyle.
-Su ggested Experiments 1.
-Which of the following will show Tyndall effect?
-How can you observe the tyndall effect in them? a) Salt Solution b) Milk c) Solution of Copper Sulphate d) Starch Solution 2.
+1. The machine used to separate the masive particles and light particles from a mixture is a) Atwood machine b) Centrifuge c) Filter paper d) Separating funnel 2.
+Which is not formed by the physical mixing of two substances Γ 1 a) Mixture b) Compound c) Colloid d) Suspension 3.
+The substance which is relatively less in quantity in a solution is 1 b) Solvent c) Dispersion phase d) Dispersion medium a) Solute 4.
+The amount of solute present in a saturated in 100g. at constant temperature is known as its a) Solubility b) Concentration c) Volume percentage d)Weight percentage 5.
+If the quantity of solute is more in a solution then the solution is said to be 1 a) Saturated solution b) Dilute Solution c) Concentrated solution d) Unsaturated Solution 6.
+The phenomenon of scattering of a visible light by the particles of colloid is known as 1 a) Tyndall effect b) Chromotography c) Sublimation d) Reflection

+- 7. Immiscible liquids can be separated by

+- a) Distillation process b) Fractional distillation

+- c) Chromotography d) Separating funnel

+- 8. Miscible liquids can be separated by

+- a) Distillation process b) Fractional distillation

+- c) Chromotography d) Separating funnel

+- 1. Which of the following will show Tyndall effect?
+How can you observe the Tyndall effect in them? - a) salt solution b) milk c) solution of copper sulphate d) starch solution - 2.
 Take a solution, a colloid, and a suspension in three different beakers.
 Pass a light beam from the side of the beaker and test whether they show Tyndall effect or not?